-Homeowners insurance rates can vary widely depending on where you live and your susceptibility to extreme weather damage or other risks.
-Your premiums are also based on factors that are specific to you and your property, such as your home’s estimated rebuild cost, its age and characteristics, your credit score, and how high of a policy deductible you choose.
+To calculate homeowners insurance, you need to consider two factors that greatly influence your premium: where you live and your susceptibility to extreme weather damage or other risks.
+Your premium is also based on factors that are specific to you and your property, such as your home’s estimated rebuild amount, its age and characteristics, your claims history and credit score, and how high of a policy deductible you choose.

 Other than dwelling, your insurance coverages have a mostly minimal impact on your insurance premiums, especially if you opt for the default coverage amounts.
 But it’s important to understand how each coverage is calculated and opt for higher limits if your situation calls for it.